 Mantra Jewelry or Clothing

-Buy a Kindness Rock kit for your child (or assemble your own ) for a fun project that allows kids to create acts of kindness for others.
+Buy a Kindness Rock kit or a rock painting kit for your child (or assemble your own ) for a fun project that allows kids to create acts of kindness for others.
 Challenge your kids to hand out their kindness rocks to friends, family, schoolmates and others along with a word or two about what they appreciate about the recipient.

 Marbles are a fun, versatile toy to give kids.
 They fit in a small bag in their pockets and can be used to play games or to create their own marble runs from items they find around the house (paper towel rolls and duct tape go a long way).
 They can also be used for counting and sorting game.